 Use

-, but make it run on specific lines in a file.
-Much more readable and understandable.git blame -L 15,26 path/to/file
+git blame, but make it run on specific lines in a file.
+Much more readable and understandable.git blame -L 15,26 path/to/file -

 You can also use

-to find functions inside files that have changed recently.
-Much cleaner as well.git log -L :functionName:path/to/file
+git log -Lto find functions inside files that have changed recently.
+Much cleaner as well.git log -L :functionName:path/to/file -

 Another

-command improvement: ignore whitespace, detect lines that moved or copied in the same commit, or find the commit that created the file.git blame -w -C -C -C
+git blamecommand improvement: ignore whitespace, detect lines that moved or copied in the same commit, or find the commit that created the file.git blame -w -C -C -C -

 One

-command to rule them all.
+git blamecommand to rule them all.
 Putting everything together.
-Scott Chacon recommends creating an alias for this super useful command:git blame -w -C -C -C -L 15,26 path/to/file
+Scott Chacon recommends creating an alias for this super useful command:git blame -w -C -C -C -L 15,26 path/to/file -

 Use